Vuk97/nimbora-docs/docs/concepts/guide/04-points.md

 ### Earn

 We employ a similar methodology to calculate the points for Yield DEX strategies.
-In the Sdai strategy, we determine the points by converting the balance of `DAI`-equivalent yield-bearing tokens.
+In the nsDai strategy, we determine the points by converting the balance of `DAI`-equivalent yield-bearing tokens.
 The median daily price sourced from Pragma oracles (if not stablecoin) is utilized in this calculation process.

 | Day | nsDAI balance | USD equivalent | pts earn |
 | --- | --- | --- | --- |